ilfrich/quick-n-dirty-react/README.md

 - `flexRow` - shortcut for `flex` with `row` `wrap`
 - `noList` - removes any dots and indentation from lists
 - `trimOverflow` - any  text overflow will be cut short with "..." (remember to add `title=".."` to your component where you provide the full text if required)
+- `gridColumns(cols, colGap, maxWidth)` - creates a display grid style width a given number of columns of the same width and gaps in between columns. `maxWidth` is optional.
+- `width(px)` - an element of a given width

 **Text related:**